 The castle dates back to about 1490 when the lands were owned by the Macleods of Assynt.
 Its only place in history is an especially inglorious one.
 On 27 April 1650, the Marquis of Montrose, fighting for the Royalist cause even after the execution of Charles I (see our Historical Timeline) lost the battle of Carbisdale to a much smaller Covenanter army.
 His flight brought him, two days later, to Ardvreck Castle, where he sought sanctuary with Neil Macleod of Assynt.

 Neil was away, and his wife, Christine, tricked Montrose into the castle dungeon and sent for troops of the Covenanter Government.
 Montrose was taken to Edinburgh, where he was executed on 21 May 1650.
-This stands as a remarkable betrayal of Highland hospitality.
+This act stands as a notorious betrayal of Highland hospitality.

 Ardvreck Castle was attacked and captured by the Mackenzies in 1672.
 In 1726 they replaced it with the more modern Calda House (apparently recycling some of the stone from Ardvreck when they did so).